Sonoma Dispensary - Sonoma Valley Cannabis GroupFor responsible health care policy

 We thank everyone in this group and on our mailing list for their support, for signing the petition, for writing the letters and contributing to the discussions.

 Thanks to Ken Brown and Jewel Mathieson for their years of advocacy for patients’ access to safe, legal medical cannabis.
 Their goal has finally been realized.

-And thanks to our City Council allies Councilwoman Rachel E Hundley, Councilwoman Amy Harrington and Mayor Logan Harvey for leaning forward on this issue.
+And thanks to our City Council allies, former Councilwoman Rachel E Hundley, Councilwoman Amy Harrington and Mayor Logan Harvey for leaning forward on this issue.
 They’ve helped define Sonoma as a city of progressive values and a pacesetter in Sonoma County.

-In the meantime, the Sonoma Valley Cannabis Group will continue to keep you all informed on new regulations, a cannabis tax measure and the possible ramifications of a separate dispensary ballot initiative in 2020.
+In the meantime, the Sonoma Valley Cannabis Group will continue to keep you informed on all the latest developments in 2021.

 Ken Brown and Jewel Mathieson, in Spirit

 Sonoma Valley Cannabis Group

 The Voice for Cannabis in Sonoma Valley since 2017

 The mission of Sonoma Valley Cannabis Group (SVCG) has been to assist the city of Sonoma form a compassionate cannabis policy that will accommodate a local dispensary with delivery service to ensure safe and legal access to medicinal cannabis for the residents of Sonoma and Sonoma Valley.